kirtan-bhojani/semantic-search-bot/README.md

 - [ ] Enable answer summarization
 - [ ] Add model switching from UI
 - [ ] Deploy to Hugging Face Spaces or Vercel
+- [ ] Integrate LLMs to make it real-time updated

 ---